tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 5. Then the maximum round number is reached, the game is over, and you have not paid back the other player!

-This, obviously, is a form of cheating and thus will be prevented by not allowing bidirectional transaciton if the current round number is $> MAX - 2$
+This, obviously, is a form of cheating and thus will be prevented by not allowing bidirectional transactions if the current round number is $> MAX - 2$

 ## Miscellaneous security measures